4 Reasons Your Handmade Products Aren’t Selling

 I know, you likely don’t enjoy selling but if you want to sell more, it’s necessary.
 You definitely can get away with less selling at a craft show if every other aspect of your display is on point, but even then, you need to give the shopper a little attention.

 When it comes to selling online, the same applies.
-Your description is your sales pitch and all other elements (your product title, photos, bio, policies, etc.) need to play a supporting role and tell shoppers: you can trust me and you’ll be making a good decision if buy from me.
+Your description is your sales pitch, and all other elements (your product title, photos, bio, policies, etc.) need to play a supporting role and tell shoppers: you can trust me and you’ll be making a good decision if you buy from me.

 Not many products sell themselves and most shoppers need help picturing a product in their lives.